rodmcnew/occurrence-calendar/README.md

 * NodeJS

 #TODO
-- Set randomized auth keys instead of "hihi"
 - Get working with DB on heroku
 - Get local persistent DB working
+- Make new calendar bookmark explination popup
 - Make homepage prettyier
 - Search for TODOs and fix em (most have to do with "any" types)
 - Validate day string format on server
 - Turn this back on and fix all errors:   "extends-COMMENTED_OUT": ["tslint:recommended", "tslint-react", "tslint-config-prettier"],
+- handle networking missing and invalid auth token errors on client